Tropical, turnip-like fruit of some species of

 Stenocereus and Selenicereus.
 The different varieties have either a

-pink peel and white flesh (the Vietnamese dragon fruit -
+pink peel and white flesh, i.e. the Vietnamese dragon fruit with the

-a dark pink to red peel with red flesh (the red dragon fruit -
+a dark pink to red peel with red flesh, of which exist two

-or a yellow skin with white flesh (the yellow dragon fruit of the
+or a yellow skin with white flesh, i.e. the yellow dragon fruit with

-genus Selenicereus megalanthus), whilst a newly cultivated variety
+the botanical name Selenicereus megalanthus; whilst a newly cultivated variety

 flesh dotted with small black seeds.
 The fruit usually grows around